Nouf-Alabbasi/fall-2022_connection-lab/weekly_assignment/week11/readme.md

+I wanted to explore Aframe.
+here are some things I tried to do while exploring.
 I thought I would be able to create the Aframe object in a part of the screen and have regular html under it so that the user can scroll down to the site, but that wasn't possible.
 I tried to do this by placeing the shapes in a div and defining the height of that div, then adding a div under it to check if I could scroll down to the second div.
 '''
 <style>